usgs/wdfn-blog/content/reproducibility.md

 Science is hard, why make it harder?
 ------------------------------------

 Scientists and researchers spend a lot of time on data preparation and analysis, and some of these analyses are quite computationally intensive.
 The amount of time required to conduct an analysis grows for the increased complexity of calculations, amount of data, and number of datasets that will be analyzed.
-Many researchers use spreadsheets to conduct their analysis workflows, and apply the same set to each data set manually.
+Many researchers use spreadsheets to conduct their analysis workflows, and apply the same tasks to each data set manually.
 A majority of the time in this type of workflow could be spent copying and pasting equations from one spreadsheet or column to another.
-This spreadsheet workflow is highly error-prone, as *The Economist* shows in "[Excel errors and science papers](http://www.economist.com/blogs/graphicdetail/2016/09/daily-chart-3?fsrc=scn/fb/te/bl/ed/excelerrorsandsciencepapers)".

 What if I told you there was a better way?

-By focusing on reproducibility from the start of a project, you can quickly re-run analyses, easily share your methods with colleagues and collaborators, and apply the same methods to multiple datasets with little effort.
+By focusing on reproducibility from the start of a project, you can quickly re-run analyses, easily share your methods with colleagues and collaborators, apply the same methods to multiple datasets with little effort, and reduce errors.

 What does "reproducibility" really mean?
 ----------------------------------------